nericksen/xsoar-cli/README.md

 Different names can be given to the saved configuration files located in the `saved` directory which is not tracked by version control, to denote credentials for development and production environments.

 ##### Example Saved Configurations
-Example of `config.json` and `saved` pack configs can be found in the `examples` directory of this project.
+Example of pack configs that can be used with the `load` command can be found in the `examples` directory [here](https://github.com/nericksen/xsoar-cli-config-examples)
+An example `config.json` is also available there.

 ### Currently Tested Packs
 The following packs have been tested by an end user.